Skip to main content

 How do I know if my student has fees?

-Create an account with My School Fees and check it regularly.
-If you have question, please reach out to our Treasurer, West Bludworth.
+We are moving to a new system and no longer using My School Fees.
+Please watch for updates!
+If you have questions, please reach out to our Treasurer, West Bludworth.
 Email west.bludworth@slcschools.org or Call 801.484.4343 x3102.

 How would I know if I would qualify for a Fee Waiver?